vivian-dai/vivian-dai/README.md

 I swear I'm 100% qualified to be making writeups on other things:

-[*Over the Wire Bandit*](https://overthewire.org/wargames/bandit/) is a nice beginner level Wargame.
-I'm probably mostly using the [writeup](https://www.notion.so/Over-the-Wire-Bandit-d532f721481b4c298be2cb7a4db65514) to figure out how to use other tools

 [CCC](https://cemc.uwaterloo.ca/contests/past_contests.html#ccc) is the closest I'm ever going to get to competitive programming.
 I'll add more questions later.

 [![CCC solutions](https://github-readme-stats.vercel.app/api/pin/?username=vivian-dai&repo=CCC-solutions&theme=tokyonight&show_owner=true)](https://github.com/vivian-dai/CCC-solutions)